deficollective/defiscan/src/content/protocols/pendle.md

 > Upgradeability score: High

+## Autonomy

+Pendle V2 operates autonomously on Ethereum with self-contained oracles for core functions.
+Its only dependency is LayerZero for cross-chain communications, using Google Cloud as the default validator.
+If this infrastructure fails, users cannot synchronize vePENDLE positions across chains (Ethereum, Arbitrum, Mantle, Base, Optimism, BNB Chain), losing reward boosts up to 250% and disrupting incentive voting, though core protocol functions and user funds remain secure.

+> Autonomy score: Medium

+## Exit Window

+No timelocks exist for Pendle's proxied contracts except for the `PENDLE` token (7-day delay).
+Critical functions can be executed immediately by governance multisigs without notice to users, creating vulnerability windows especially for cross-chain positions and monthly reward distributions.

+> Exit window score: High

 ## Accessibility

 Users can only access Pendle through a single user interface: [app.pendle.finance](https://app.pendle.finance).
 Currently, there is no backup solution in case the interface is shut down or users are censored.